A Full Characterization of Quantum Advice: Introduction

 This suggests a new, more indirect approach to our general problem: we try to express $f$ as the pointwise majority vote

-of a small number ($m=O\left( n\right) $, say) of \textit{other} functions $f_{1},\ldots,f_{m}$ in $S$, where each $f_{i}$ is isolatable in $S$ by specifying at most $k=O\left( \log\left\vert S\right\vert \right) $ of its values. \ Indeed, we will show this can \textit{always} be done. \ We call this key result the \textit{majority-certificates lemma}; we will say more about its proof and its relation to earlier work in Section \ref{MAJCERDISCUSSION}.
+of a small number ($m=O\left( n\right) $) of \textit{other} functions $f_{1},\ldots,f_{m}$ in $S$, where each $f_{i}$ is isolatable in $S$ by specifying at most $k=O\left( \log\left\vert S\right\vert \right) $ of its values. \ Indeed, we will show this can \textit{always} be done. \ We call this key result the \textit{majority-certificates lemma}; we will say more about its proof and its relation to earlier work in Section \ref{MAJCERDISCUSSION}.

-With this lemma in hand, we can solve our (artificially simplified) problem: in the $\mathsf{QMA/poly}$ protocol for $L$, we use certificates which isolate $f_{1},\ldots,f_{m}\in S$ as above as the classical advice for Arthur. \ Arthur requests from Merlin each of the $m$ states $\xi_1, \ldots, \xi_m$ such that $f_{i}=f_{\xi_i}$, and verifies that he receives appropriate states by checking them against the certificates. \ This involves multiple measurements of each $\xi_i $---and an immediate difficulty is that, since measurements are irreversible in quantum mechanics, the process of verifying the witness state\ might also destroy it. \ \ However, we get around this difficulty by appealing to a result of Aharonov and Regev \cite{ar}. \ This result essentially says that a $\mathsf{QMA}$\ protocol in which Arthur is granted the (physically unrealistic) ability to perform `non-destructive measurements'\ on his witness state, can be efficiently simulated by an ordinary $\mathsf{QMA}$\ protocol.
+With this lemma in hand, we can solve our (artificially simplified) problem: in the $\mathsf{QMA/poly}$ protocol for $L$, we use certificates which isolate $f_{1},\ldots,f_{m}\in S$ as above as the classical advice for Arthur. \ Arthur requests from Merlin each of the $m$ states $\xi_{1}, \ldots, \xi _{m}$ such that $f_{i}=f_{\xi_{i}}$, and verifies that he receives appropriate states by checking them against the certificates. \ This involves multiple measurements of each $\xi_{i} $---and an immediate difficulty is that, since measurements are irreversible in quantum mechanics, the process of verifying the witness state\ might also destroy it. \ \ We get around this difficulty by a somewhat more complicated protocol asking for multiple copies of each state $\xi_i$.
+Our analysis builds on ideas of Aharonov and Regev \cite{ar} used to prove the complexity-class equality $\mathsf{QMA} = \mathsf{QMA}^+$; informally, this result says that protocols in which Arthur is granted the (physically unrealistic) ability to perform ``non-destructive measurements''\ on his witness state, can be efficiently simulated by ordinary $\mathsf{QMA}$\ protocols.